This course explores how information technology may be utilized as a tool to prevent or detect fraud.

 - Identify tests on financial statement data using database or spreadsheet software in order to help in the identification of fraud.

 - Research current issues in the relationship between information technology and fraud.

 - Apply a biblical worldview to the investigation of fraud using analytics.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be at least 750 words and demonstrate course-related knowledge supported by at least 3 scholarly references.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 250 words and be supported by at least 2 references.

 The student will prepare a reading outline for each chapter of the textbook as weekly readings are completed.
 The outlines may utilize sentences, phrases, diagrams, and other useful information from the text.
 The objective of the outlines is to highlight and document key concepts from the reading that are useful for future use.
 The outlines must be detailed and must include substantive content from the text.
 Each chapter’s outline must be at least 1 page and double-spaced.

 Each student will choose a company on which to focus his or her research.
 The company must be one in which fraud has occurred in the last 10 years as a result of the use of information technology.
 Information technology must have been used, at least partly, in the commission of the fraud.

 Part 1 of the research project requires that the student provide an in-depth background of the company and the fraud itself, including how it was discovered and who was involved.
 At least 5 resources must be utilized for this section of the research project.
 Acceptable sources include news articles, government websites, and similar publications, due to the nature of the content being discussed, and Part 1 must be at least 2,000 words.